Resources and Tutorials

 A Blackboard organization is very similar to a Blackboard course with some of the terminology changed to refer to groups instead of classes.
 There are four types of organizations: Academic, Departmental, Faculty-Staff, and Students.
 All student organizations that have been approved by the Council of Student Organizations (CSO) automatically get a Blackboard organization created for them, by request from CSO leaders.

 How do I request a Bb Organization?

-- Use the Report a Problem Online link on the ITS Help Desk page to create a ticket.
+- For all non-student organizations, use the Report a Problem Online link on the ITS Help Desk page to create a ticket.